wireless-road/detector/README.md

-## Tracker
+## Detector

-Tracker is a video pipeline application with target detection for the [raspberry pi 3b+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus).
+Detector is a video pipeline application with target detection for the [raspberry pi 3b+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus).
 Targets are idenified in the output video with bounding boxes.
 Target detection is provided by [Tensorflow Lite](https://www.tensorflow.org/lite) running